sbackmann/GNN-molecule-explainer/README.md

 Define the tasks

 ## Requirements
-Write here all intructions to build the environment and run your code.
+Write here all intructions to build the environment and run your code.\
 **NOTE:** If we cannot run your code following these requirements we will not be able to evaluate it.

 ## Active TODO
 Document here the major milestones of your code and future planned steps\
 - [ ] Week 1
-  - [ ] Sub-task
+  - [x] Completed Sub-task
-  - [x] Completed
+  - [x] Completed Sub-task

 - [ ] Week 2
   - [ ] Sub-task